dll110/dll110.github.io/poop/personal_statement.md

 The level at which I want to be immersed in medicine can be most feasibly achieved by pursuing it professionally.
 There is much I am undoubtedly ignorant of, but that’s how it’ll always be.
 The allure of medicine is that what I see is never all there is.
 There will always be more to explore and understand.

+---
+_Many thanks to BO for their tired but continued support.
+While it was a failed application, I'm pretty pleased with how it turned out (I was a more terrible writer), and their efforts shall be printed here for posterity._